 Coordinated research projects on national and international level

 For over 30 years, science at the University of Bayreuth has been shaped by its collaborative research centres, research associations, EU-sponsored projects, and DFG-sponsored research training groups.
 For example, polymer and colloid research is a central topic of Collaborative Research Centre 840 “From Particulate Nanosystems to Mesotechnology”.
 This research centre follows in the tradition of Collaborative Research Centre 213 “Topospecific Chemistry and Toposelective Spectroscopy of Macromolecular Systems: Microscopic Interaction and Macroscopic Function” and Collaborative Research Centre 481 “Complex Macromolecule and Hybrid Systems in Internal and External Fields”.
 A €15 million grant towards the establishment of the BPI (“Bavarian Polymer Institute”) represent a further milestone.This institute is led by the University of Bayreuth in cooperation with the Universities of Erlangen-Nürnberg and Würzburg.

 Focus Area Chairman

-The Executive Commitee/Deputies is represented by Prof. Dr. Josef Breu, Prof. Dr. Andreas Greiner, Prof. Dr. Jürgen Köhler, Prof. Dr. Werner Köhler, Prof. Dr. Stephan Kümmel, Prof. Dr. Georg Papastavrou, Prof. Dr. Markus Retsch, Prof. Dr. Holger Ruckdäschel, Prof. Dr. Thomas Scheibel, Prof. Dr. Stephan Schwarzinger and Prof. Dr. Walter Zimmermann
+The Executive Commitee/Deputies is represented by Prof. Dr. Josef Breu, Prof. Dr. Jürgen Köhler, Prof. Dr. Werner Köhler, Prof. Dr. Stephan Kümmel, Prof. Dr. Georg Papastavrou, Prof. Dr. Markus Retsch, Prof. Dr.-Ing.
+Holger Ruckdäschel, Prof. Dr. Thomas Scheibel, Prof. Dr. Stephan Schwarzinger and Prof. Dr. Walter Zimmermann